 Inauguration Day brings with it pomp and circumstance and plenty of tradition surrounding the presidential oath of office.
-As President Barack Obama is sworn in for a second term, here are eight things you may not know about America’s presidential inaugurations.
+Check out eight things you may not know about America’s presidential inaugurations.

 1. Inauguration Day used to be March 4.